Discordbot301/pxt-arcade-http/WARP.md

 ## Project Overview

-This is a **MakeCode Arcade extension** that provides HTTP GET and POST functionality for MakeCode Arcade projects.
+This is a **MakeCode Arcade extension** that provides HTTP GET and POST functionality for MakeCode Arcade projects, with built-in Discord webhook integration.
 It's designed to work in the web simulator via the browser's `fetch` API.

 **Key constraint**: On hardware without networking support, HTTP requests fail gracefully (handlers receive status 0 and empty body).

+**Primary use case**: Send game events, account creation requests, and notifications to Discord channels via webhooks.

 ## Architecture